puvanans/puvanans/README.md

    - Similarity of engagement between the top 5 represented countries (In process).
      - https://github.com/puvanans/365-DS-Competition/blob/master/engagement%20_analysis_by_country.ipynb

-These repositories have fairly comprehensible readme file.
+These repositories have readme file.
 For further questions, please contact me through email or Linkedin.

 ### Data Engineering projects